-3:00 to 6:00 P.M.: Solemn Good Friday Services.
-Readings about the Passion.
-Prayers that the effects of the Passion may flow out to the whole world.
-Veneration of the Holy Cross.
-Communion Service: all are urged to receive.
+Noon or wHATEVER OTHER HOUR APPOINTED IN YOUR PARISH.
+Solemn Good Friday Services: Readings about the Passion; Prayers that its effects may flow out into the whole world; Veneration of the Cross; Communion service at which all the faithful are urged to receive.